JhonHawk/nx-angular-base-frontend-2025/docs/STYLING_GUIDE.md

 ## Summary

-The comprehensive styling migration has successfully modernized the ORCA SNS Frontend Web application with:
+The comprehensive styling migration has successfully modernized the Angular Base Frontend application with:

 ### Technical Excellence
 - **70% CSS bundle reduction** with maintained functionality